 Battrick Clark Solicitors do not offer free legal advice.
-However, we are able to offer our family, Wills and probate clients a meeting for up to an hour at a fixed price (currently £125 + VAT for family clients and £80 + VAT for Wills and probate clients).
+However, we are able to offer our family, Wills and probate clients a meeting for up to an hour at a fixed price (currently £200 + VAT).
 We take general background information and discuss the issues and give you the appropriate advice.
 This meeting does not cover writing to you or to your former partner / their Solicitor.

 Why should I use a Solicitor?

 Solicitors are specialists in their particular area of law.
 Whilst individuals may consider that they know enough about the law by researching on the internet, specialist advice is often required so that you can deal with your case as quickly and cost effectively as is possible.
 If your case is complicated then it is advisable to instruct a Solicitor to deal with these matters on your behalf.